iwm911/My-HomeAssistant-Config/HomeAssistant_File/packages/birthday/README.md

 <p align="center">Be sure to :star: my repo!</p>
 <hr *** </hr>

 This package allows you to keep track of your family's birthdays.
 The code provides information and sends alerts.
-In addition, the code sends a request to Alexa to sing a song. [birthday Birthday](https://github.com/skalavala/smarthome/blob/master/packages/birthday.yaml).
+In addition, the code sends a request to Alexa to sing a song.
+[Skalavala - Birthday](https://github.com/skalavala/smarthome/blob/master/packages/birthday.yaml).

 <hr --- </hr>